I Ching, Yijing or Zhou Yi

 There are several series of 360 images for the degrees of the zodiac.
 I had three of them, but only of two the sequence was certain.
 The other one had been shuffled around to match the ideas of the astrologer who found and revised it.
 So I tried those two.
 One, by Charubel (or John Thomas) did match poorly.
 But the other one, the Sabian Symbols, by Elsie Wheeler and writer Marc Edmund Jones, seemed to fit more or less.
 Some lines and images did indeed go together wonderfully.
 But many other combinations did not make any sense.

 These zodiacal images are devised by clear-sightedness.
 I am always a bit wary of that.
-For every serious and genuine manifestation of it, there exist innumerable worthless ones.
-But I don't reject it completely.
-Maybe it has never been proven as true, but the contrary has also never been proven.
+For every serious and authentic expression of it, there are many worthless ones.
+But I don't reject it either.
+Maybe it has never been proven as true, but the opposite has never been proven either.
+(Correction: two friends proved it true, one with a pendulum, the other with her intuition)

 The Sabian Society has a beautiful website with material on Elsie Wheeler, Marc Edmund Jones, the Sabian Symbols, and a database with 30.000 nativities.
 And more.